oyster-catcher/HopperGuidance/README.md

 - Target latitude
 - Target longitude
 - Target altitude
 - Min. descent angle - imagine an upside down cone with the apex at the landing point.
-The cone describes to safe area of descent.
+The cone describes the safe area of descent.
 A high angle to the ground means the craft must descent steeply, only getting near the ground at the landing point.
 - Max velocity - Keep velocity below this limit
 - Max thrust angle - the maximum allow angle the craft will tilt.
 If 90 degrees then the craft can tip from vertical to the horizontal position but no more
 - Max final thrust angle - the thrust angle for the touch down.
 This keeps the final descent more vertical if kept lower than max thrust angle
+- Min thrust - only throttle down to this amount.
+This is mainly for realism overhaul where throttling of engines is more realistic.
+If the engine cuts out you will only have limited ignitions and it takes quite a while to restart the engine.
+You just can't let it happen!
 - Max thrust - how much of the available thrust to use.
 Set this slow and the descent will be slow and careful.
 You can use more than 100% since the calculation is done when calculating the trajectory you might have lost weight due to fuel usage and you will have spare acceleration by landing.
 - Time penalty - by default with a time penalty of zero the solution will minimize fuel usage.
 Setting a penalty of time will encourage a faster time to landing at the expense of extra fuel.
 You might want to use this on low gravity otherwise your craft may be allowed to drift upwards so a long time to make best use of gravity